dask.array.random.noncentral_f

 Note

-New code should use the ~numpy.random.Generator.noncentral_f method of a ~numpy.random.Generator instance instead; please see the Quick Start.
+New code should use the ~numpy.random.Generator.noncentral_f method of a ~numpy.random.Generator instance instead; please see the Quick start.

 Parameters